klearanime/What-I-Learned-Week8/README.md

 # What-I-Learned-Week8

 ### More Methods
-Loops
+1. Loops
-Filters .push()
+2. Filters .push()
-For of
+3. -For of
-frontend / backend practice with process.argv[3] & [4]
+4. frontend / backend practice with
+5. process.argv[3] & [4]
-Math.pow() method
+6. Math.pow() method
-Picking out and fixing bugs in node app.
+7. Picking out and fixing bugs in node app.